 The Counter-Strike video game series had CS: GO container keys purchased in-game, and these purchased items could be sold and exchanged on the Steam Community Market.
 However, with a sudden decision made by the Counter-Strike video game series in 2019, CS: GO container keys can no longer be bought and traded.
 Counter-Strike posted this notice on a blog and reported it to its users.
 According to the Counter-Strike blog, the reason they made this decision was that worldwide fraud networks switched to using CS: GO keys to liquidate their earnings.
 In addition, they noted that almost all major purchases traded on the market are believed to be fraudulent.

 Although there are not many regulations to prevent money laundering in the online video game industry, FATF added a note to the 15th Money Laundering Recommendation in 2019.
 According to this note, approaches to the regulation and supervision of virtual asset service providers (VASP) have been introduced.
 It is believed that the money laundering activities in this sector will decrease as regulators bring new regulations to the Online Video Games sector.
 Because of the fact that as money laundering continues to grow in online video games, criminals will increase their criminal activity by taking advantage of the absence of regulations.
-If there were regulations such as a bank, FinTech, and gambling, criminals could not have done so much money laundering in this sector.
+If there were regulations such as banks, FinTech, and gambling, money laundering risks in this sector could be reduced.

 Sanction Scanner's AML Name Screening Software makes the customer screening processes of businesses fast and automatic.
 You can contact us or request demo to get information about our most suitable AML solutions for your business.